couzic/sparix/README.md

 So what do you put in the core ?
 The answer is quite simple: **everything else** !
 If it can be part of the core, it should be part of the core.
 All the business logic, the data transformations, the interaction logic, should be modeled as the application core.
 And **none of that** should depend on anything else than the programming language which was used to model it.

 So back to sparix.
 It will help you model an application core that does not depend on third-party libraries and frameworks, with two exceptions being RxJS and sparix itself.
 But that's not much of a problem.
 Observables are on their way of becoming a standard ECMAScript feature, and sparix is a non-intrusive library, which makes it easy to model only a subset of your application core with it.

-### Immutablility
-In sparix, the state is modeled as an `Observable<State>`, an immutable stream of states.

-### Testability
-A Store's API is kept simple, and all the complex logic is encapsulated and hidden from the outside, just like you would do with good old Object Oriented Programming.
-To test a Store, all you need to do is simulate an input (by calling one of its public methods) and check its output (the state).